Qortal/PrivRouter/README.md

 # PrivRouter
-Crowetic Hardware Development Privacy Router and Secure DNS Device (PRD)
+Crowetic Hardware Development Privacy Router and Secure DNS Device (PRD) specifc for Qortal and its community